 Carpal tunnel syndrome is a condition in which a nerve in your wrist comes under pressure.
 This causes pain, tingling or weakness, mainly in your forearm and hand.

 Your carpal tunnel is a channel in your wrist.
-The bones of your wrist are arranged in a semi-circle that forms the sides and base of this channel; a tough band of tissue, known as the transverse carpal ligament, forms the roof.
+The bones of your wrist are arranged in a semi-circle that forms the sides and base of this channel.
+A tough band of tissue, known as the transverse carpal ligament, forms the roof.
 The tendons that you use to flex your fingers and wrist pass through your carpal tunnel.
-Your carpal tunnel also surrounds your median nerve, which supplies feeling and controls muscles in much of your hand and thumb.
+Your carpal tunnel also surrounds your median nerve, which supplies feeling and controls many muscles in your hand and thumb.
 If this nerve comes under pressure, it can lead to carpal tunnel syndrome.

 Carpal tunnel syndrome is more common in women than men.
 It affects about three in 100 men and four to five in 100 women at some point in their life.
-Children are unlikely to get carpal tunnel syndrome, unless their genetic make-up puts them more at risk.
+People aged between 45 and 65 are more commonly affected and it’s rare for it to affect children.

 If you have carpal tunnel syndrome, you may have symptoms including:

 These symptoms mainly affect your wrist and hand.
-You're most likely to get these symptoms in your thumb, index and middle fingers and the side of your ring finger nearest to your thumb.
-You may also get aching or pain in your forearm, shoulder and neck.
+You're most likely to get these symptoms in your thumb, index and middle fingers, and the side of your ring finger nearest to your thumb.
+You may also get aching or pain in your forearm, upper arm and shoulder.

-Any weakness usually occurs in movements involving your thumb, so you may find it difficult to grip things, or have trouble carrying out actions such as fastening buttons.
+Any weakness usually occurs in movements involving your thumb.
+You may find it difficult to grip things, or have trouble carrying out actions such as fastening buttons.
 Over time, your hand muscles may continue to get weaker.
 If you have severe, long-lasting carpal tunnel syndrome, your thumb muscles may start to waste away or your median nerve may become permanently damaged.

 It’s possible that your hand will change colour and the skin on your hand may become dry.
 You may also feel as though your fingers or hands are swollen, even though they don’t look it.
 If you have numbness, you may not be able to tell the different between hot and cold when you touch objects.

-At first your symptoms may be mild or last for only short periods of time.
-They can occur at any time but often carpal tunnel syndrome is worse at night and may cause you to wake up.
-Your symptoms may get better after you have used your hand for a while, but then come back later in the day.
+At first, your symptoms may be mild or last for only short periods of time.
+They can happen at any time but often carpal tunnel syndrome is worse at night and may cause you to wake up.
+Your symptoms may get better if you shake your wrist or change its position.

 If you have any of these or similar symptoms, see your GP for advice.

 There isn't much space in your carpal tunnel so any swelling there can press on your median nerve, causing the symptoms of carpal tunnel syndrome.
-There are many reasons why this may happen, but often it’s not possible to find a specific cause for the condition.
+There are many reasons why this may happen, but often it’s not possible to find a specific cause.

 Some people simply have smaller carpal tunnels, which makes them more at risk of developing carpal tunnel syndrome.
 It’s thought that this tendency may run in families.
-Therefore, you may have a smaller carpal tunnel because other members of your family do, and so be more likely to develop problems if there is increased pressure on the nerve.
+Therefore, you may have a smaller carpal tunnel because other members of your family do.
+This means you will be more likely to develop problems if there is increased pressure on the nerve.

-You're more likely to develop the condition if you're overweight, smoke or drink alcohol excessively.
+You're more likely to develop the condition if you're overweight.
 The condition is also more common as you get older.
 More women than men develop the condition, possibly because women naturally have smaller carpal tunnels.

 You may be more likely to develop carpal tunnel syndrome if you have had an injury to your wrist such as a break or sprain, or have certain diseases, including:

 It’s possible that hormones have something to do with carpal tunnel syndrome as some women develop the condition during pregnancy or the menopause.
-Hormones released during pregnancy can result in fluid retention, which in turn may cause swelling in your carpal tunnel.
+Hormones released during pregnancy can result in fluid retention in the tissues and increased pressure in your carpal tunnel.
 See our frequently asked questions for more information.

-If your GP suspects you may have carpal tunnel syndrome, he or she may refer you to a neurologist (a doctor who specialises in conditions that affect the nervous system) for a nerve conduction test.
+Your GP may refer you for a nerve conduction test if they can’t be sure of the diagnosis or before you have surgery.
 This test can show if there is any damage to your median nerve.
-During this test, your doctor attaches wires to your fingers and wrist, and applies small electric pulses to measure how quickly messages pass through your median nerve.
-However, it’s likely that your GP will only refer you for this if you’re considering surgery because no other treatment has helped to relieve your symptoms.
+A trained technician attaches wires to your fingers and wrist, and applies small electric pulses to measure how quickly messages pass through your median nerve.

 Treatment for carpal tunnel syndrome helps to relieve your symptoms by reducing the pressure on your median nerve.
 It may also stop your condition from getting any worse.